-The City has now been asked by KPP Development, LLC, the project proponent, to make amendments to accommodate potential changes to the final phase (Phase III) on the east side of the development site of the Kirkland Urban development.
-If approved, the changes would allow that Phase III to be completed as a mixed-use office building rather than a mixed-use residential building.
+Attachment 1 contains the request by KPP Development, LLC, the project proponent, to make amendments to accommodate changes to the final phase (Phase III) on the east side of the development site of the Kirkland Urban development.
+If approved, the changes would allow Phase III to be completed without residential uses and to use the capacity instead for additional office space.
 The proposed modifications do not increase the total square footage of the project.
 The request is also adding a section to the Master Plan outlining the project's affordable housing obligation.
-Lastly, the request includes zoning code amendments adjusting the project's minimum square footage for retail and restaurant uses, and the maximum percentage of retail that can be counted as movie theater (see Exhibits A and B of Attachment 1).
+Lastly, the request includes zoning code amendments adjusting the project's minimum square footage for retail and restaurant uses, and the maximum percentage of retail that can be counted as movie theater (see Exhibits A of O-4711 and Exhibit A of O-4712).

-Master Plan Amendment Request (Attachment 1, Exhibit A)
+Master Plan Amendment Request (O-4711, Exhibit A)